CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 5 [16 Feb 2020]/readme.md

 *Difficulty - Easy*

 This question was posed as a straightforward dynamic programing problem that asked users to find the maximum amount of money he can spend on four drinks within a budget, and is conceptually similar to LeetCode's Coin Change problem.
-While some users managed to spot this rightaway, it was (fortunately!) also possible to brute-force the solution in O(n<sup>4</sup>), which would also earn full points.
+While some users managed to spot this right away, it was (fortunately!) also possible to brute-force the solution in O(n<sup>4</sup>), which would also earn full points.
 Overall, if brute-force wasn't an option, then this question would be much harder than what one would expect for a Q1 (which is typically a "gimme").

 The setter in his Editorial uses an interesting approach using a sieve sieve (in O(n)), but traditional DP methods would also work.